DonKeng22/potential-lamp/platform/assets/README.md

+**IMPORTANT:** For project status, progress, and issues, refer to the `../../../docs/project_status/progress_log.md` file.
+Any changes implemented should be logged there with a brief description and the reason for the change.

 # Project Assets

 This directory contains various assets used across the Field Hockey Broadcasting Platform, including UI images, logos, and example video streams.